-Phoenix home buyers who are in the market for higher-end homes still have Jumbo mortgage options available in 2023.
+Phoenix home buyers in the market for higher-end homes still have Jumbo mortgage options available in 2024.
 Although some higher loan-to-value options have tightened over the last year, buyers can still obtain 90% and even 95% financing under certain conditions.

 Historically, jumbo lenders have asked for at least a 20% down payment or even 25% in some cases depending upon the amount borrowed.
 Minimum down payments can also vary slightly from one lender to another and can be affected by credit scores or the type of property being financed.

 For instance, a couple is getting ready to make an offer on a home listed at $1,200,000.
 Their representative credit score is 750 and their loan officer told them they will need a 20% down payment which results in a $240,000 cash commitment at the closing table.
 This, of course, is in addition to the funds needed for associated closing costs and for items such as property taxes, home insurance and prepaid interest.

 When buyers come to the settlement table with $240,000+ to finance a home, they recognize they’re turning a liquid asset, or cash, into one that isn’t so liquid.
 Initial equity in a property in the form of a down payment typically must remain there and can only be tapped into with a home equity loan.
 Buyers of higher-end homes may want to hold onto their capital to be used for other things such as a retirement fund, stocks or mutual funds.

 Such assets are relatively liquid and can be converted into cash rather quickly.
 For those who want to keep as liquid as possible and put down less at the closing table than say 20 or 30% of the sales price, there is another option that select jumbo lenders have at their disposal.